 Let food be thy medicine and medicine be thy food

-Do fats like Ghee form a part of healthy dietary component?
+Are fats like Ghee a healthy dietary component?

 It has been scientifically proven that using ghee while cooking food in adequate amounts can enhance your health along with the dish’s taste.
 Dishes like sooji halwa and dal tadka taste delicious when cooked in ghee.
 Pickup any cake recipe, you will find out that one of the most vital ingredients includes fats.

 Besides this, ghee also has traditional and spiritual values.
 Vedas call ghee ‘the first and most essential of all foods’.
 The Sanskrit word for ghee is ‘Ghritam’.
 Our ancient Vedas and ayurvedic shastras claim that ghee increases Dhi (intellect) refines Buddhi (intelligence), and improves the Smrti (memory).
 It increases the overall strength, lustre, and beauty of the body and serves as medicine by working wondrously on bedsores, peptic ulcers, and even burns from chemicals or fires.
 Cow ghee is used in lamps in temples and pujas all over India.
 The light of burning ghee is said to ward off negativity and evil influence.